LiptonB/LiptonB.github.io/_drafts/2016-07-14-csr-generation-templating.md

 tools of the jinja2 language are now available for expressing how to format the results of groups of rules.

-Example leaf rules (data vs. syntax is no longer meaningful):
+Example leaf rules (no longer have concept of data vs. syntax):

 {% raw %}
 ```